 Resources created by ACE Peer Tutors

-All services are free to Rochester College students.
+All services are free to Rochester University students.
 Bring your student ID in order to swipe in for services.

 Appointment Policy: Students who are unable to make their appointment must contact the ACE lab 24 hours in advance.
 Once a student misses three tutoring appointments in a semester without notifying the ACE lab, they will lose the opportunity to make future appointments.
 (Students may still continue to get help via walk-in tutoring).